AstraZeneca/chemicalx/CONTRIBUTING.md

     - Add new classes or modules to API documents.
     - Add new/changed functionality to the tutorials or quickstart.
     - Add code snippets (these are tested when docs are built so make them small and quick to run).
-8. When finished, make a Pull Request (PR).
+8. When finished, push your branch and make a Pull Request (PR).
+    - `git push origin <your branch name>` to push the branch
-    - Use our PR template located at: ./pull_request_template.md.
+    - Go to https://github.com/AstraZeneca/chemicalx/pulls and use our PR template located at: ./pull_request_template.md. to open a PR from <your branch name>.
-    - Describe change and clearly highlight any major or breaking changes.
+    - Describe changes and clearly highlight any major or breaking changes.
     - If any errors occur on the test builds, please fix them.
     - You are responsible for getting your PR merged so please chase down your reviewers.
 9. Adjust your PR based on any feedback